10 Tips for Dining Out on NutrisystemArticle posted in: Nutrisystem

 10. Call for Back-Up

 Need some help mastering a menu?
-Don’t forget: Our trained counselors are standing by to help.
-So, whether you need help settling on a restaurant or choosing a healthy meal, feel free to call a counselor at 1-800-585-5483 for some healthy help!
+Don’t forget: Our trained Weight Loss Coaches are standing by to help.
+So, whether you need help settling on a restaurant or choosing a healthy meal, feel free to call a Coach at 1-800-585-5483 for some healthy help!

 Ready to get started on the path to a healthier you?
 Check out our meal plans today! >